THE CRANBERRIES – BIOGRAPHY (1989-2001)

 French “Hollywood” single (still sealed!)

-In April, Fergal weds long-time girlfriend, Laurie Guerin, in Limerick, Ireland.
+On April 2nd, Fergal weds long-time girlfriend, Laurie Guerin, in Cratloe Church near Limerick, Ireland.

 For the remainder of the year, the male components of the band travel the world.
 Dolores spends her time in Toronto with husband Don in their new home.